Matejvvo/hvl-dat-250-pollapp/experiment-4-report.md

 Then I added the `@OneToMany` and `@ManyToOne` annotations to all the class association attributes.
 However, I forgot about `Set<User> allowedUsers` attribute in `Poll` which gave me a few tries to fix, before I noticed.
 I added `@ManyToMany` and let it automatically create the join table and its fields.
 Lastly H2 reservers the keyword `User` os I had to rename the table e.g. to `users`.
 Then all the tests passed.

-To inspect the db, i switched from in memory representation to a file storage: `.property(PersistenceConfiguration.JDBC_URL, "jdbc:h2:file:./polls-db")`.
+To inspect the db, I switched from in memory representation to a file storage: `.property(PersistenceConfiguration.JDBC_URL, "jdbc:h2:file:./polls-db")`.
 Then I imported it to `IDEA` to inspect the tables.

 In total, 5 tables were created: `POLL`, `USERS`, `VOTE`, `VOTEOPTION` and the join table `POLL_USERS`.
 Each table has its corresponding attributes and only the `IDs` were renamed to `TABLE_ID`.